memair/docs/_documentation/deprecation_policy.md

 Beta endpoints are being tested more widely with beta users and are unlikely to change.
 Any non backward compatible changes or deprecation will have at least 4 weeks notice.

 #### Gamma endpoints
-Gamma endpoints have been throughly tested.
+Gamma endpoints have been thoroughly tested.
 Any non backward compatible changes or deprecation will have at least 6 months notice.

 ### Notices